tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 5\56 Improving the the swagger documentation
+Section 5\57 Cleaning up the startup class
-- Adding ProducesResponseType with StatusCodes to ProductController to improve and easy to read our documentation alonge error occuring
+- Creating to mejor class "SwaggerServiceExtensions" and "ApplicationServicesExtensions" to hold the swagger documentation and the errors types value